google/ads-privacy/proposals/fledge-multiple-seller-testing/README.md

 Sellers might need to update their previously provided auction configuration for auctions run when [refreshing an ad slot](https://developers.google.com/publisher-tag/samples/refresh).
 To support auction configuration updates, later calls with the same `seller` would replace the stored component `AuctionConfig` for that seller and slot, while `Slot.addComponentAuction(seller, null)` would remove it.

 Component seller bids into the top-level auction will be interpreted by Ad Manager as “publisher payout net of fees or revshares” expressed in USD CPM units.
-Ad Manager will compare the bids of all sellers and the best contextual ad selected via [dynamic allocation](https://support.google.com/admanager/answer/3721872?hl=en), and will serve the ad with the highest bid.
+Ad Manager will compare the bids of all sellers and the best contextual ad (which is selected via [dynamic allocation](https://support.google.com/admanager/answer/3721872?hl=en)), and will serve the ad with the highest bid.

 ## Next steps
 We’re working to have the `addComponentAuction` API available by early July and look forward to testing during the origin trial.